vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 [alternatives]: #alternatives

 - What other designs have been considered?
-  - The `ClusterResourceStatusRule` could instead be inlined in the templates.
-    - Separating these rules in a separate CRD allows for re-usability of those rules.
-  - We could also not require the templates to specify the `ClusterResourceStatusRule` and instead have those rules automatically select templates based on the `kind` and `apiVersion` of the resource they are stamping out.
+  - We could create a separate CRD to define the healthy condition rules and reference them from the templates or have them select templates based on the underlying resource type.
+    - Separating these rules in a separate CRD would force us to start reconciling templates to see if there is an associated healthy condition rule CR.
+    - This would also force template authors to ship the healthy condition CR along with each of their templates.
-    - This could be a bit confusing because the type of the stamped resource may be templated as well.
-Therefore, a template could end up stamping out different types of resources and so Cartographer would only be able to inform users which `ClusterResourceStatusRule` is used for a given template after an owner is applied, and it could then be reflected in the owner status.
+    - If CR selected templates, this could be a bit confusing because the type of the stamped resource may be templated as well.
+Therefore, a template could end up stamping out different types of resources and so Cartographer would only be able to inform users which healthy condition rule is used for a given template after an owner is applied, and it could then be reflected in the owner status.
+      - It would also mean that templates stamping out the same underlying type would not be able to define different healthy rules, if they desired to.
 - What is the impact of not doing this?
   - Users/UI creators will have to have in depth knowledge of the underlying resources to determine the health of the owner.